DallanQ/lost_ruins_of_arnak/QA.md

 [ancient-wine-and-decorated-horn-question](https://boardgamegeek.com/thread/2653096/ancient-wine-and-decorated-horn-question)

-> Does 'available on the supply board' mean the assistant on the top of the stacks only?
+> Does 'available on the supply board' means the assistant on the top of the stacks only?

 Yes, 'available on the supply board' refers to the assistants on the top of the stacks.
 As stated on page 15 of the rules, Recruiting Assistants: